Why Owens Corning (OC) Dipped More Than Broader Market Today

-Owens Corning (OC) ended the recent trading session at $123.97, demonstrating a -1.23% change from the preceding day's closing price.
-This change lagged the S&P 500's 0.49% loss on the day.
-Elsewhere, the Dow saw a downswing of 0.05%, while the tech-heavy Nasdaq depreciated by 0.9%.

-Shares of the construction materials company witnessed a gain of 20.32% over the previous month, beating the performance of the Construction sector with its gain of 13.24%, and the S&P 500's gain of 12.8%.

-The investment community will be paying close attention to the earnings performance of Owens Corning in its upcoming release.
-The company is slated to reveal its earnings on May 6, 2026.
-The company is forecasted to report an EPS of $1.01, showcasing a 65.99% downward movement from the corresponding quarter of the prior year.
-In the meantime, our current consensus estimate forecasts the revenue to be $2.16 billion, indicating a 14.77% decline compared to the corresponding quarter of the prior year.
+The investment community will be closely monitoring the performance of Owens Corning in its forthcoming earnings report.
+The company is scheduled to release its earnings on May 6, 2026.
+The company is expected to report EPS of $1.01, down 65.99% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.16 billion, down 14.77% from the prior-year quarter.

-OC's full-year Zacks Consensus Estimates are calling for earnings of $9.45 per share and revenue of $9.69 billion.
-These results would represent year-over-year changes of -21.58% and -4.08%, respectively.
+For the full year, the Zacks Consensus Estimates project earnings of $9.45 per share and a revenue of $9.69 billion, demonstrating changes of -21.58% and -4.08%, respectively, from the preceding year.

-It's also important for investors to be aware of any recent modifications to analyst estimates for Owens Corning.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the business outlook.
+Investors might also notice recent changes to analyst estimates for Owens Corning.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+Consequently, upward revisions in estimates express analysts' positivity towards the business operations and its ability to generate profits.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 5.56% lower within the past month.
-Currently, Owens Corning is carrying a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 5.56% lower.
+Owens Corning is currently a Zacks Rank #3 (Hold).

-In terms of valuation, Owens Corning is presently being traded at a Forward P/E ratio of 13.28.
-Its industry sports an average Forward P/E of 19.6, so one might conclude that Owens Corning is trading at a discount comparatively.
+With respect to valuation, Owens Corning is currently being traded at a Forward P/E ratio of 13.11.
+This denotes a discount relative to the industry average Forward P/E of 19.23.

 The Building Products - Miscellaneous industry is part of the Construction sector.
-With its current Zacks Industry Rank of 167, this industry ranks in the bottom 32% of all industries, numbering over 250.
+This industry, currently bearing a Zacks Industry Rank of 169, finds itself in the bottom 31% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report